akrzelj-ossunist/React-node/README.md

 2. node-modules for node(express.js)(in node file)
 	 -npm i express

+3. nodemon for server automatically update(in node file) -npm i nodemon -D

-3. axios for POST request(in react file)
+4. axios for POST request(in react file)
 	 -npm install axios

-4. cors to allow react to send data to node(in node file) -npm install cors
+5. cors to allow react to send data to node(in node file) -npm install cors

-5. To run node server
+6. To run node server
 	 -npm run dev

-6. To run react
+7. To run react
 	 -npm start